 As evidenced by the February 9, 2017 U.S. Senate Armed Services Committee hearing on Afghanistan, I strongly believe that the time is right for another perspective on what has become the longest war and the longest nation-building exercise in American history.
 It was during this hearing that Senator Gary Peters of Michigan reminded the public that:

-In addition it was also pointed out that the government the U.S. has installed in Afghanistan is woefully corrupt which has 10's of thousands of Afghan "ghost soldiers" on its books.
+In addition it was also pointed out that the U.S. installed government in Afghanistan is woefully corrupt which has 10's of thousands of Afghan "ghost soldiers" on its books.
 These are soldiers that simply do not exist on the ground yet the salaries of these soldiers are regularly drawn from funds that the U.S. provides to the Afghan government.
 In short the the U.S. tolerates corruption in Afghanistan.
+But why?

 The above figures and discussion's speak for themselves as to the magnitude of investment and interest of the American government.
 The question is why?
 Why Afghanistan?

 The End of the Great Game makes an attempt to answer the reasons behind the War in Afghanistan; that the interests of the U.S. in Afghanistan are far more than just terrorism.

 The End of the Great Gameis a narrative of geopolitics taking place in South Asia.
 This is a region that is intimately related to the Middle East and its vast oil reserves.
 Since the end of World War II major powers of the world such as Great Britain, the Soviet Union and the U.S. have jockeyed for position to either control these resources or prevent the opposing power from gaining control over it.
 This resulted in the Cold War which lasted for almost five decades.